ben-m2002/Yappersville/README.md

 - I have java script web socket support that will be used in the chat page
 - The application has the full java script interactions.

+## Service Deliverable

+### This deliverable will show how I added services to my project
+- Node.js/Express HTTP service - done!
+-Static middleware for frontend - done!
+-Calls to third party endpoints - Entering /joke in the chat will hit a dad joke API -Backend service endpoints - Every piece of data is backed up in back end, users, groups, dms -Frontend calls service endpoints - Front end gets and sends data to the back end via api calls

 Link to notes : https://github.com/ben-m2002/startup/blob/main/notes.md